Learning Hub

 In present day, most builders call it "post frame construction" now, simply because of the advancements that have been made in technology used to construct this type of building - allowing for broader uses than just agricultural needs.
 This type of construction is commonly used for many of the things listed earlier in this post (barndos/homes, workshops, detached garages, commercial and retail needs, etc.)

-Here are some of the advancements that have been made, that gives the reason why many builders call it "post frame" now:
+Here are some of the advancements that have been made, that gives the reasoning why many builders call it "post frame" now:

 1. Round posts are no longer used, but typically squared 6x6 posts that are either solid or are three laminated 2x6s.
 This allows for a much stronger, engineered post.